inkdevhub/swanky-dev-container/README.md

 Officially supported and community maintained features can be [found here](https://containers.dev/features), but you can also build your own.

-To add a feature, simply copy it's reference int the `features` field.
+To add a feature, simply copy it's reference into the `features` field.

 > Note: not all features are compatible, and some need to be installed in a specific order.
 Check the readme before adding any.